CRC - MEP © Copyright 2013 Jim Wei, All Rights Reserved

 IECSC Search - The Inventory of Existing Chemical Substances (IECSC) in China serves as the basis to judge whether a substance is identified as new chemical substance subject to China new chemical substance notification (China NCSN).
 Therefore, confirmation of whether the substance in your product falls under IECSC is essential before your entering the Chinese market.

 Prior to IECSC 2013, the previous IECSC inventories were not published.
-The CRC-MEP only provided the free online search for the non-confidential substances, while the standalone search software for conducting a more detailed search was available for purchase.
-Since the full IECSC 2013 has already been disclosed to the public, the online search webpage of CRC-MEP has been deleted.
-Chemlinked has incorporated the IECSC 2013 into the free online ChemLinked Inventory Toolbox, where you can search by inputting the substance CAS number or full English/Chinese name.
-However, as some confidential substances are not accessible, it does not necessarily mean the substance is a new chemical substance in China if no match is found through the online search .
-In this instance, a comprehensive inquiry to the CRC-MEP is recommended, costing 5000RMB per substance.
+The authority only provided free online search for the non-confidential substances, while the standalone search software for conducting a more detailed search was available for purchase.
+Since the full IECSC 2013 has already been disclosed to the public, the online search webpage of CRC-MEP was deleted.
+ChemLinked has incorporated the IECSC 2013 into the free online ChemLinked Inventory Toolbox, where you can search by inputting the substance CAS number or full English/Chinese name.
+However, as some confidential substances are not accessible, it does not necessarily mean the substance is a new chemical substance in China if no match is found through the online search.

 IECSC 2013 Software